derekthomson1337/playgamesatwork/README.md

 If you want a local copy of the readme for others, you'll need to save it in the program files!
 View raw for line breaaks!

+If trs10 doesn't work, you won't be able to use the "run as admin" option.
+You'll need to sign in as that user!!